keshav720/SocialMediaPost/README.md

 ## Prerequisites
-Java 11 or higher
+1.Java 11 or higher

-MongoDB
+2.MongoDB

-Maven
+3.Maven

 ## Steps
 1.Clone the repository using git clone